nushell/nushell.github.io/book/modules.md

 Now you've set up a directory where you can put your completion files and you should have some Git completions the next time you start Nushell

 > **Note**
 > This will use the file name (in our example `git` from `git.nu`) as the modules name.
-This means completions like the ones found in the [nu scripts](https://github.com/nushell/nu_scripts) repo won't work
+This means some completions might not work if the definition has the base command in it's name.
+> For example a complition like this `export extern 'git push' [] {}` in our `git.nu` will result in a completion like this `git git push`.
+If you have this style of completion you must instead
-> as you will end up with completions like `git-completions git ...`.
-You should instead do `use completions git-completions *` which will import the exported definitions of the submodule `git-completions`
+> import like this `use completions git *` which will import the exported definitions of the submoudule `git`.

 ### Setting environment + aliases (conda style)